 Does your property have a hosted wine hour, special dinner, or social event per month?
 Events can range from a movie night to a food demonstration to an all-out themed party.
 Give your guests a night to remember with a fun DJ and signature cocktails.
 This also serves an opportune time to add a little bit of branding and offer hotel promotional items that work as party favors.
 Koozies or coasters can be small take-home souvenirs and act as a reminder of the fun they had at their stay in your hotel.
 In addition, put together a giveaway bag for a randomly-selected winner with gifts such as a wine bottle opener or coffee mug.

-Whenever the occasion calls for it, make sure you are putting your hospitality promotional products to work.
 Promotion through products is a reminder to your hotel guests just how special your property is.
 When you provide convenience, comfort, and make them feel like their presence is welcome and appreciated, guests will reflect these positive feelings in return.